 One of the most common questions customers have after purchasing a Mosin Nagant is, “How do I mount a scope on there without altering my receiver?”
 Generally, scopes are installed on to a receiver that is drilled and tapped to take scope rings.
 This presents a problem on the Mosin Nagant, as the straight handle bolt would interfere with the scope’s eye piece.
 The only viable alternative is to install a scout style scope, but the wooden stock and fore grip of the Mosin make such a proposition a bit complicated to properly execute.

-S&K Manufacturing stepped up to the plate with their Mosin 91/30 scope mount.
-It utilizes existing hardware on the rifle and replaces the original iron sight with a Picatinny style rail to which virtually any scout style scope can be attached.
+S&K Manufacturing stepped up to the plate with its Mosin 91/30 scope mount.
+It utilizes existing hardware on the rifle and replaces the original iron sight with a Picatinny-style rail to which virtually any scout style scope can be attached.

 The most difficult part of installing the scope mount is driving out the pin that holds the rear sight in place.
 You’ll need a few simple and inexpensive tools that aren’t included with the scope mount to accomplish this: a punch and a brass hammer.
 If you use a steel punch (which we recommend, as brass punches are too soft and may bend or break) be very careful to make sure that it is perfectly lined up with the pin before striking it so as to avoid marring the sight.
 On most Mosin Nagant rifles, this pin is held very tightly in place and takes a while to carefully drive out.